“I think we’ll have to revisit the definition of ….”

 In a well-structured environment, you don’t tweak the definition of anything.
 Bluntly, get it right the first time.
 Needing to tweak the definition of any component in your repository highlights you are not prepared for the questions you answer.
 Also, in our experience definitions are a pointless treadmill, so much that we have switched to describing the purpose of components in Navigate, and downplaying definitions.

-A practitioner in this trap has to run non-stop on a treadmill.
+A enterprise architect in this trap has to run non-stop on a treadmill.
 Action without movement.
 Workouts are for exercise.
 Ad hoc erratic work is the standard of a low-maturity EA Team.

 Get off the treadmill.